BoBch27/firevault_go/README.md

 Collections
 ------------
 A Firevault `CollectionRef` instance allows for interacting with Firestore, through various read and write methods.

+These instances are lightweight and safe to create repeatedly.
+They can be freely used as needed, without concern for maintaining a singleton instance, as each instance independently references the specified Firestore collection.

 To create a `CollectionRef` instance, call the `Collection` function, using the struct type parameter, and passing in the `Connection` instance, as well as a collection **path**.